top of page

 An eco docu-fiction ghost story, conceived, directed, choreographed, and written by Bridget Fiske

 On the 1st of January 1881, the Descendant (Fiske), the Companion (Lau), and the Collaborator (Voris), return to Agnes’ home in Liverpool.
 On this day, Agnes, a former workhouse orphan, and now a young woman married with two children, is awaiting the return of her husband John.
-John, a ship's Cook originally from Burma, has been with the steamship Bristolian on a trade voyage between the UK and Canada.
+John, a ship's Cook originally from the country the British called Burma, has been with the steamship Bristolian on a trade voyage between the UK and Canada.

 Prior to this, on December 23, 1880, the readers of the New York Times, woke to read of the wreck of the Bristolian, and the perishing of four of its crew.
 This article also noted Agnes and her children, now widowed and fatherless, unbeknownst to them.